On lower bounds for the bias-variance trade-off: The bias-variance trade-off for support boundary recovery

 Consider the model, where we observe a Poisson point process (PPP) $N=\sum_i \delta_{(X_i,Y_i)}$ with intensity $\lambda_f(x,y)=n\mathbf{1}(f(x) \leq y)$ in the plane $(x,y) \in [0,1]\times \Rb.$ Differently speaking, the Poisson point process has intensity $n$ on the epigraph of the function $f$ and zero intensity on the subgraph of $f.$ The unknown function $f$ appears therefore as a boundary if the data are plotted, see Figure \ref{fig.1}.
 Throughout the following, $n$ plays the role of the sample size and we refer to $(X_i,Y_i)$ as the support points of the PPP.
 Estimation of $f$ is also known as support boundary recovery problem.
 Similarly as the Gaussian white noise model is a continuous analogue of the nonparametric regression model with Gaussian errors, the support boundary problem arises as a continuous analogue of the nonparametric regression model with one-sided errors, see \cite{MR3010397}.

 For a parametric estimation problem, we can typically achieve the estimation rate $n^{-1}$ in this model.
-This is to be contrasted with the classical $n^{-1/2}$ rate in regular parametric models.
+For squared loss, this becomes $n^{-2}.$ The $n^{-1}$ rate is to be contrasted with the classical $n^{-1/2}$ rate in regular parametric models.
 Also for nonparametric problems, faster rates can be achieved.
 If $\beta$ denotes the H\"older smoothness of the support boundary $f,$ the optimal MSE for estimation of $f(x_0)$ is $n^{-2\beta/(\beta+1)}$ which can be considerably faster than the typical nonparametric rate $n^{-2\beta/(2\beta+1)},$ \cite{MR4158798}.
+The following theorem is proved in Supplement~\ref{sec.proofs_boundary} applying the $\chi^2$-divergence version of Lemma~\ref{lem.general_lb}.